Chile Relleno is a classic Mexican dish made with green peppers stuffed with melty cheese, dipped in batter, and fried to golden perfection.

 How to Store

 - Freeze: You can freeze the leftovers for up to 1 month in an airtight container.
-Let them freeze on baking sheet or wrap them individually in plastic wrap so they don’t stick together.
+Let them freeze on a baking sheet or wrap them individually in plastic wrap so they don’t stick together.

 Frequent Questions